Portable services allow you to integrate microservices into custom modules, extending their functionality.

 Main Settings tab

-In the Number of instances field, specify the number of microservice instances that are going to be deployed.
+- Number of instances.
+Specify how many microservice instances to deploy and launch.
 When you change the number of instances, please note that BRIX itself doesn’t support any type of service replication.
 If it is not incorporated in the microservice, each of the instances will be entirely separate from others.

 Environment Variables tab